ModithaDilshan/model-deploy-/README.md

 Responsibilities:

 - Poll the SQS queue for jobs.
-- Download uploaded assets from the uploads bucket.
+- Download uploaded assets from the uploads bucket (optional – useful for auditing).
-- Copy the asset into the Unity project (`MODEL_TARGET_BASE` + extension).
+- Either upload a prebuilt executable (when `PREBUILT_EXECUTABLE` is set) **or** swap the model into the Unity project and run the Unity CLI build.
-- Run Unity in batch mode using the configured method.
-- Upload the resulting executable to the builds bucket.
+- Upload the executable to the builds bucket.
 - Update job status in DynamoDB.

 ## Sample Unity project (included)